annakirkpatrick/git-resources/README.txt

-As of 9/29/18, this repository contains: git_tutorial – a tutorial on common git commands and workflow, currently work in progress git_commandment – a short list of community expectations regarding the use of git and Github in the research group
+As of 9/29/18, this repository contains: git_tutorial – a tutorial on common git commands and workflow, currently work in progress git_commandments – a short list of community expectations regarding the use of git and Github in the research group slack_notifications_github_enterprise_instructions – instructions for setting up slack integration with repositories hosted on Github Enterprise